 The best defense you can take to charges for possession with intent is retaining legal counsel.
 Law Offices of Clifton Black, P.C. has proven experience defending clients of drug crimes and we want to do the same for you.
 We will listen to your side of the story and build a defense strategy in your best interest.

 Call (719) 328-1616 to schedule a case evaluation.
-Law Offices of Clifton Black, P.C. defends clients of drug crimes in areas such as Colorado Springs, Ordway, Hugo, Kiowa and Castle Rock.
+Law Offices of Clifton Black, P.C. defends clients of drug crimes in areas such as Colorado Springs, Denver, and Littleton.